-Scientists at the University of Sussex have transformed a 156-year-old law of physics on its head in a development which could prompt more productive recharging of batteries in cars and cell phones.
+Scientists at the University of Sussex have transformed a 156-year-old law of physics on its head in a development that could prompt more productive recharging of batteries in cars and cell phones.

 However, the study runs in opposition to long-established beliefs of magnetic coupling, which rise up out of the four Maxwell conditions going back to the seminal works of Michael Faraday and James Clerk Maxwell in the nineteenth century.